ocaml/infrastructure/_posts/2023-09-21-more-freebsd-news.md

 ---
-title: FreeBSD is available in more places
+title: FreeBSD is Available in More Places
 ---

 Previously the infrastructure team had made FreeBSD available for [opam-repo-ci](https://opam.ci.ocaml.org).